 Commissioner Chris Monzel

-Over the past five years, Hamilton County Commissioner Chris Monzel challenged every department in county government to deliver essential public services while holding a tight rein on costs.
-As President of the Board, Chris has maintained a focus on fiscal responsibility by keeping taxes low and cutting the red tape for businesses planning to expand or relocate in Hamilton County.
-Commissioner Monzel’s success in right-sizing government has prepared the county to prosper as the economy shows early signs of recovery.
+Over the past six years, Hamilton County Commissioner Chris Monzel challenged every department in county government to deliver essential public services while holding a tight rein on costs.
+Throughout the coming term, Chris will maintain a focus on fiscal responsibility by keeping taxes low and cutting the red tape for businesses planning to expand or relocate in Hamilton County.
+Commissioner Monzel’s success in right-sizing government has prepared the county to prosper as the economy is beginning to show steady growth.

 Chris acquired a wealth of unique experiences beyond his formal education both in the U.S. and abroad.
 Graduating as valedictorian in 1986 from Moeller High School, Chris began his formal education at Purdue University, graduating with a Bachelor of Science degree in Aeronautical and Astronautical Engineering.
 In 1993, he decided to pursue public service by accepting a position with the Marianist Volunteer Service Community in Queens, New York where he worked for a year at the Angel Guardian Home Foster Care Agency in Brooklyn, New York.
 While there, Chris worked with teens, helping them to develop independent living skills in order to prepare them for life outside the foster care system.
 He then became the acting Director of a homeless shelter in Oakland, California, where he learned firsthand, the many housing and health care issues facing inner-city communities.